1.37.0 (Pending)

 • ext_proc: Use a hard-coded set of error messages when a HeaderMutation fails.
 Removing request-specific details allows grouping by failure type.
 Detailed messages remain available in debug logs.

-• http: Now the retrying of async HTTP client calls will respect the set buffer limits and the retry will be ignored if the buffer limit is exceeded.
+• http: Retrying of async HTTP client calls now respects the set buffer limits and the retry will be ignored if the buffer limit is exceeded.
 This behavior can be reverted by setting the runtime guard envoy.reloadable_features.http_async_client_retry_respect_buffer_limits to false.

 • mobile: Use mobile-specific network observer registries to propagate network change signals.
 This behavior can be reverted by setting the runtime guard envoy.reloadable_features.mobile_use_network_observer_registry to false.